facebookresearch/unibench/benchmark_builder/README.md

-## Here we have documentations on how we generate teh huggingface cdatasets
+## Here we have documentations on how we generate the huggingface benchmarks